 And despite all they've done, telescopes are just getting started.
 Astronomy is on the verge of another Hubble-like disruption, thanks to a new breed of mega-telescopes that use huge mirrors, adaptive optics and other tricks to peer deeper into the sky — and further back in time — than ever before.
-These billion-dollar projects have been in the works for years, creating hulks like Hawaii's dryly named Thirty Meter Telescope or the James Webb Space Telescope, Hubble's highly anticipated successor.
+These billion-dollar projects have been in the works for years, from hulks like Hawaii's controversial Thirty Meter Telescope to the James Webb Space Telescope, Hubble's highly anticipated successor.

 Today's largest ground-based telescopes use mirrors 10 meters (32.8 feet) in diameter, but Hubble's 2.4-meter mirror steals the show because it's above the atmosphere, which distorts light for observers on Earth's surface.
 And the next generation of telescopes will outshine them all, with even more enormous mirrors as well as better adaptive optics — a method of using flexible, computer-controlled mirrors to adjust for atmospheric distortion in real time.
 The Giant Magellan Telescope in Chile will be 10 times more powerful than Hubble, for example, while the European Extremely Large Telescope will gather more light than all existing 10-meter telescopes on Earth combined.

-Most of these telescopes won't be operational until the 2020s, but if they're really as revolutionary as Hubble was in 1990, we better start preparing our minds now.
-So, without further ado, here are six up-and-coming telescopes you'll probably hear a lot about in the next few decades:
+Most of these telescopes won't be operational until the 2020s, and some have faced setbacks that could delay or even derail their development.
+But if any really do become as revolutionary as Hubble was in 1990, we better start preparing our minds now.
+So, without further ado, here are a few up-and-coming telescopes you'll probably hear a lot about in the next few decades:

 2. European Extremely Large Telescope (Chile)

-Some 7,000 miles southeast of Mauna Kea, another astronomy wonderland is also on the cusp of a growth spurt.
-Chile's Atacama Desert is the driest place on Earth, almost completely lacking the precipitation, vegetation and light pollution that can muddle the skies in other parts of the world.
+Chile's Atacama Desert is the driest place on Earth, almost completely lacking the precipitation, vegetation and light pollution that can muddle skies elsewhere.

-Once completed in 2022, the E-ELT will be the largest telescope on Earth, boasting a main mirror that stretches 39 meters across.
-Like the TMT, its mirror will be composed of many segments — in this case 798 hexagons measuring 1.4 meters each.
+Projected to start operation in 2024, the E-ELT will be the largest telescope on Earth, boasting a main mirror that stretches 39 meters across.
+Its mirror will be composed of many segments — in this case 798 hexagons measuring 1.4 meters each.
 It will collect 13 times more light than today's telescopes, helping it scour the skies for hints of exoplanets, dark energy and other elusive mysteries.
 "On top of this," the ESO adds, "astronomers are also planning for the unexpected — new and unforeseeable questions will surely arise from the new discoveries made with the E-ELT."